Bad presentations. We’ve all had to sit through them.

 A great example of a high visual presentation is the iconic AirBnB pitch deck design, which includes no more than 40 words per slide.
 Instead of repeating the speaker’s script on the slides, it makes an impact with keywords, large numbers, and icons:

 To help you take your presentations to the next level, I’d like to share my process for creating a visually-focused presentation like the one above.
+You can then apply this process to our professional presentation templates, creating unique presentation decks with ease!

 I’ll give you my top presentation design tips that I’ve learned over years of presenting in front of countless peers, colleagues, and strangers.